Driving Along Spanish Border From Salamanca to Braganca

 Explore the town of Zamora

-From Aldeadávila de la Ribera we drove to the town of Zamora.
+From Aldeadávila de la Ribera, drive to the town of Zamora.
 Set along the banks of the Douro river, it has a charming historic centre surrounded by medieval stone buildings.
 There are more than 20 Romanesque churches in Zamora, which is more than any other Spanish city.
-We began our tour at the Santa María Magdalena de Zamora.
+You can begin your tour at the Santa María Magdalena de Zamora.
 Established in the 12th century, it's one of the most beautiful churches in the area, featuring a doorway adorned with floral motifs.

 From the church, walk towards the Puente de Piedra, a pedestrian bridge that dates back to the 13th century.